-Holidays, particularly minor holidays, are areas that parents can get big “bang for their buck.”
+Holidays, particularly minor holidays, are areas where parents can get a big “bang for their buck.”
 Any amount of celebration, however simple, can be extremely exciting and meaningful to children.
 I’ve compiled a list of several simple (and a few less simple) ideas that families can try.
 Pick, choose, and modify to find a celebration that will make this holiday special for your children.
-[Updated 1/27/2021]

 Prep: Food coloring (can’t go wrong with some sprinkles in pancake batter either)

 Heart-Shaped Food: Use a cookie cutter to create heart-shaped toast or sandwiches.
 Reshape premade cinnamon rolls into hearts.
 Cook or order a heart-shaped pizza.
 (Papa Johns and several other pizza places usually offer heart-shaped pizza around V-day.
 Chick fil a is also selling heart-shaped nugget platters!)

 Prep: Pick up a heart cookie cutter to have on hand.
 Opt: order food ahead.

 Chocolate Covered Strawberries: Warm up some chocolate and let the kids help you dip them.
 If you are able, deliver some to loved-ones, neighbors, or friends.